 However their net income, with all costs subtracted, was only $6.67 billion.
 That’s an income of just over 1% of their total revenue.

 Of course, both statistics are, in a wider context, extremely healthy.
-Nevertheless, the disparity between Walmart’s revenue and their profit demonstrates the potential weight of expenses on a company’s bottom line.
-Highest-earning company in the world or not, it would have been disastrous for Walmart to base their forward business planning on revenue without first understanding how it related to their income after expenses.
+Nevertheless, the disparity between Walmart’s revenue and their profit demonstrates the potential weight of total expenses on a company’s bottom line.
+Highest-earning company in the world or not, it would have been disastrous for Walmart to base their forward business planning on revenue without first understanding how it related to their operating income after expenses.

 To know how much they have left to invest, and to understand their approach to reducing costs, they have to understand the revenue vs. income relationship in full.